 Once you’ve completed this step, try backing up again to see whether the issue persists.

 Method 2.
 Use ChatMover to back up WhatsApp on Android phone

 It does exactly what it says on the tin.
 ChatMover will simply manage your WhatsApp, whether it be backing up your chats/attachments to a computer or transfer to a new phone.

 - Backs up your WhatsApp to PC and keeps unlimited backup files for you.

 - Restores the backup to a new device whether it’s iPhone or Android device.

 - Easy to operate, complete the backup or restore with a few simple clicks.

-- Works transferring Android to iOS - iOS to iOS - Android to Android..
+- Supports transferring WhatsApp from Android to iPhone, iPhone to Android, iPhone to iPhone, and Android to Android..

 ChatMover can be considered as a better option than saving your chats onto the Google Drive cloud service.
 This is because storing information on the cloud could lead to data loss, and at times overrides previous back-ups.

 So, if your Google Drive is not working, consider using ChatMover.
 All your files will be stored locally for you to put onto your new device or app, without incurring any data losses.